SantiVigna/InsideOut-Project/README.md

 ![385719024-c058f39b-c325-4635-bad7-a209cd9e4541](https://github.com/user-attachments/assets/fb2e4e17-42a4-4122-aea8-e4a4ee393929)

-Once we opened it, we should create a database that we are naming *insert name od the database*
+Once we opened it, we should create a database that we are naming *insert name of the database*

 (screenshot guide for creating the database)

 ## Installation requirements

 > [!IMPORTANT]
-> Tener correctamente instalados **Composer** y **XAMPP** para que funcione la base de datos.
+>Please make sure that you have Composer and XAMPP correctly installed for the database to work.
+> If you can't install xampp, search for another local server that supports **PHP** and **MYSQL**.

 ## :white_check_mark: Tests

 > [!IMPORTANT]
-> Is important to test the project to check if it works correctly using the command in the terminal:
+> It's important to test the project so we can check if it works correctly and to do that use this command in the terminal:

 ```php
  $ ./vendor/bin/phpuit tests